dart-lang/language/working/macros/feature-specification.md

 This allows debugging and stack traces to work consistently, and be meaningful and useful.

-It is also important that if a declaration is added in Phase 1, the source offsets to that declaration should not change after Phase 2 or 3 run.
-This means that tools don't need to update source offsets after each phase.

-Another important consideration is that in Phase 2, the ordering of macros is user perceptable, and so augmentation results should be serializable to disk - with stable offsets - at multiple points throughout the process.

-We have several rules based around maintaining this stability of source offsets and consistency of generated output across tools.
+We have several rules based around maintaining the consistency of generated output across tools.

-#### Rule #1: Each macro application appends a new independent augmentation

-While augmentations on a given type declaration can be grouped together, they are not required to be.
-You can have as many `augment class A {}` declarations as you want in a given augmentation library.
-We take advantage of that fact, and require that every macro application creates its own augmentation.

-This means each macro application is only appending new top level augmentation declarations to the augmentation library.
-It only grows over time, and previous lines are never altered.
+#### Rule #1: Nested augmentations on type declarations are merged

+When there are multiple augmentations of the same type declaration, they are merged into a single `augment <type> {}` block.
+This is easier for end users to understand.
+This includes multiple augmentations of the _same_ declaration, they should appear as separate declarations within the same type augmentation.

+This does result in constantly shifting source offsets between phases, and in particular throughout Phase 2 of macro expansion, given that some macros can see the outputs of other macros within that same phase.

+Note that we previously considered an "append only" approach, with no merging of augmentations.
+The goal was to avoid changing source offsets, but this doesn't work since later augmentations may need to add additional imports, which would result in shifting offsets anyways.
+Since we have to deal with the shifting offsets either way, we might as well derive user value out of it.

-#### Rule #2: Augmentations are added in application order, then source order
+#### Rule #2: Augmentations are sorted by phase, application, then source order

+Firstly, augmentations from earlier phases appear before augmentations from later phases.

 Where an application order is explicitly defined, the augmentations are appended in that same order as the primary sort.

 If no order is defined between two macro applications, then their augmentations are sorted based on the source offset of the macro application.

+When augmenting a type declaration, if that type declaration has already been augmented then the new augmentation(s) are merged into that augmentation per the first rule.
+Ordering within that type augmentation follows all of these rules.

 Note that when multiple applications are on the same declaration, there is a defined order, which is the reverse source offset order.